What is PAUSE?

 After receiving the invitation, click the link in the email to make a profile on our circle.
 Circle is a private website for our community where we post our events.

 After finishing your profile, find the circle named “PAUSE.”
-This is where you can sign up for events!
+This is where you can sign up for PAUSE events!

 -